OBD-II: the secure choice for vehicle telematics

 At our Blue Door Expo in October 2020, we brought together leaders from Microsoft, Cisco, Samsung and Nokia to debate how the ways we connect with other people, devices, places and things are evolving.

 The panel spoke about current trends, as well as what is driving the next level of innovation for the work force of tomorrow.
-They considered the impact that 5G will have on industry, and discussed which industries are expected to derive the most benefit.
+They considered the impact that 5G technology will have on industry, and discussed which industries are expected to derive the most benefit.

 Listen to the Blue Door Podcast, episode 8: ‘Right tools, right person, right place’.